IP Subnet Calculator

 Link Checker

-Verify if links are accessible
+Verify if URLs are accessible

 SPF Record Checker